-During the year, the majority of the meetings were held in-person, with one meeting held in Cleveland, USA.
+During the year, the majority of the meetings were held in-person, with five meetings taking place via video conferencing.

 There are a number of standing and routine items included for review on each Board agenda.
-These include the Chief Executive's trading update, a health and safety report, operations reports, financial reports, governance and investor relations updates.
+These include the Chief Executive Officer's trading update, a health and safety report, operations reports, financial reports, governance and investor relations updates.
 In addition, key areas put to the Board for consideration and review this financial year included:

-- ) approval of annual and half-year report and financial statements;
+- > approval of annual and half-year report and financial statements;

-- dividend strategy:
+- dividend strategy;

 - > review and approval of budget;

-- > strategy review and its implementation:
+- > strategy review and its implementation;

-- > clean energy strategy;

-- ) going concern and cash flow;
+- going concern and cash flow;

-- > material customer proposals;
+- > people strategy;

-- > consideration of banking arrangements;
+- > review of pension arrangements;

-- ) investor relations;
+- ) investor relations; and

-- ) acquisitions and integration;

-- > board succession planning; and
+- > acquisitions and integration.

-- > review of corporate structure.